 Samsung Galaxy S III – 4.8in Super AMOLED, 1,280 x 720 resolution

 Every generation of iPhone since the original of the species back in 2007 has used the same size screen – 3.5in.
 That has all changed with the iPhone 5.
-It now has a wide screen 4in display of 1,136 x 640 pixels.
+It now has a widescreen 4in a display of 1,136 x 640 pixels.

 It’s this change of screen style that will make the iPhone 5 able to offer a larger screen without making the phone any wider.
 Pixel density is the same as the iPhone 4S too, although the new aspect will make it much better to watch movies on.

 On the other hand, the Samsung Galaxy S III cares a lot less about how wide it is than the iPhone 5.
-With a gigantic 4.8in display, the Galaxy will be too wide for some hands – it’s a whopping 7.6cm across.
+With a gigantic 4.8in the display, the Galaxy will be too wide for some hands – it’s a whopping 7.6cm across.
 Screen pixel density will be comparable to the new iPhone, though, with 720 x 1,280 spread across the display.

 iPhone 5 – 7.6mm thick, metal casing, non-removable battery

 Samsung Galaxy S III – 8.6mm thick, plastic casing, removable battery

-Visibly seeing a huge size disparity between the two, the iPhone 5 is undoubtedly easier to grasp in the hand, seeing that it’s lighter in weight, skinnier in frame, and not as cumbersome to hold in the hand as the Galaxy S III.
+Visibly seeing a huge size disparity between the two, the iPhone 5 is undoubtedly easier to grasp in the hand, seeing that it’s lighter in weight, skinnier in the frame, and not as cumbersome to hold in the hand as the Galaxy S III.
 In addition, it’s quite evident that the iPhone 5 is the more premium looking device between the two, as it sports a brushed aluminum rear casing and sturdier construction.
 However, there’s no doubt in our mind that the Samsung Galaxy S III would probably handle a fall a lot better than its rival – mainly because its plastic body wouldn’t be as badly beaten up.

 iPhone 5 – iOS 6